deepansh96/Digit_Recogniser/README.md

 # Digit_Recogniser
-Doing handwritten digit recognition using using single layer artificial neural network.
+Doing handwritten digit recognition using using single layer artificial neural network trained on MNIST dataset.

 The scripts were written in GNU Octave.